guotuantuan/Code-Convert/README.md

 Description
 <br/><br/>
-this is a code converter, we can use it to convert html to java.
+This is a code converter, we can use it to convert html to java.
 Currently, it is only a test phase, more functions will be improved in the future, for example automatically generate more java code by annotation.
 <br/><br/>
 Usage Instructions(Version 1.0.1)
 <br/><br/>